aleksandr-efimenko/personal-portfolio-website/_posts/nextjs-postgres-s3-locally.md

 In the `prisma/schema.prisma` file, we need to

 - change the provider from `sqlite` to `postgresql`:
-- Add binaryTargets to the generator block.
+- Add `binaryTargets` to the generator block.
 It will allow us to use the Prisma CLI inside the Docker container.
-You need to your binaryTargets specific to your OS and architecture.
-For example, for M1 Mac, I use "linux-musl-arm64-openssl-3.0.x".
-To support other OS and architectures, you need to add them to the binaryTargets array.
-More about binaryTargets [here](https://www.prisma.io/docs/orm/reference/prisma-schema-reference#binarytargets-options).
+You need to your `binaryTargets` specific to your OS and architecture.
+For example, for M1 Mac, I use `"linux-musl-arm64-openssl-3.0.x"`.
+To support other OS and architectures, you need to add them to the `binaryTargets` array.
+More about binaryTargets in the [Prisma documentation](https://www.prisma.io/docs/orm/reference/prisma-schema-reference#binarytargets-options).

 I want to use the same `schema.prisma` file for local development on machines with different OS and architectures and also for CI/CD pipelines on GitHub Actions.
 So in my case, the `prisma/schema.prisma` file looks like this: